Frequently Asked Questions

 How big will my group be?

 We keep our group sizes to a maximum of 6 students.
 If requested we can make the groups larger if you want to surf with a big group of friends/family.
-The legal limit is 1:8, however we always stick to 1:6 as we think it makes it more enjoyable as well as being much safer.
+The maximum recommended ratio of instructor to students in the UK is 1:8, however we always stick to 1:6 as we think it makes it more enjoyable as well as being much safer.

 Can I surf with my friend/brother/sister even though they’re a different age/ability to me?

-You certainly can, when people don’t know each other we try to arrange the groups based on ability and age, however if you want to request to surf with someone that’s no problem at all.
+You certainly can, if you don't ask then we would normally try to arrange the groups based on ability and age, however if you want to request to surf with someone that’s no problem at all.

 Will I be cold?

-We work with C-Skins wetsuits, who are one of the leaders in cold-water surfing equipment, to make every effort to make sure you’re warm.
-We only use 5mm wetsuits throughout the year, we also have neoprene boots, gloves & hoods available.
+We work exclusively with C-Skins wetsuits, who are one of the leaders in cold-water surfing equipment, to make every effort to make sure you’re warm.
+We have 5mm wetsuits available throughout the year as well as lighter 4mm or 3mm suits as the water gets warmer.
+We also have neoprene boots, gloves & hoods available for the chillier times.
 Most importantly the huge range of wetsuit sizes we have at the surf school means you’ll always get a wetsuit that fits perfectly and therefore keeps you snug, most people are amazed how warm they are when surfing!